xpcoffee/xpcoffee.github.io/_posts/2019-05-26-niblet-throttling.md

 ---
-title: "A niblet of: Throttling"
+title: "A niblet of&#58; Throttling"
 ---

 **TLDR;** Throttling is the act of selectively refusing requests to protect a service from being overwhelmed by demand.